mikihau/reading-notes/kubernetes-in-action.md

 -PersistentVolumeClaim(`pvc`): a developer can create a pvc, which bounds a pv by matching the required size and access mode of available pvs.
 Pods can then mount those pvcs.
 After pvcs are deleted, the underlying pvs can get recycled (data deleted and back to the pool), deleted, or retained (waiting for admin to take action).
 - StorageClass(`sc`): another cluster level resource. a cluster might have different classes of storage with different characters and performance.
 A cluster admin can create scs, each attached to a provisioner, to auto provision pvs when pvcs come in.
 In the pvc, the dev can specify which sc the app wants to have.
 - Use `storageClassName` to specify the sc.
 If key `storageClassName` doesn't exist, a default sc will be used.
 If `storageClassName` is set to an empty string, a pre-provisioned pv will be used.

+#### Ch 7: ConfigMaps and Secrets: configuring applications
+- To pass command arguments in a docker container, use `ENTRYPOINT` to define the script, and `CMD` for the default args.
+The exec form is preferred (e.g. `ENTRYPOINT ["node", "app.js"]`) because the main process (PID=1) is the script, not the shell.
+In k8s container configs, use `command` and `args` to override the container's `ENTRYPOINT` and `CMD`.
+- For env vars, define a `env` section for each container in a pod.
+Use `$(VAR)` to refer to other env vars in the value definition.
+- To use values in cms as env vars, use either:
+  - `pod.spec.containers.env.valueFrom.configMapKeyRef.name/key` to reference a single k/v pair
+  - `pod.spec.containers.envFrom.configMapRef` to expose all k/v pairs as env vars, with an optional prefix
+- ConfigMap(`cm`): cm entries can be exposed as `configMap` type of volume to get mounted into pod's containers.
+Can select a subset of entries (and where they're mounted to) by defining `configMap.items`.
+The `subPath` property can be used to unhide existing files in a dir when a file is mounted (but loses the ability to receive file updates).
+- When mounting cm as a volume, the mounted files gets updated a while (~1min) after `kubectl edit cm <name>`.
+  - For a pod, the volume gets updated atomically because the underlying implementation uses the symbolic link.
+  - Not all pods receive the update at the same time, so there could be lags.
+  - Files mount into existing dirs won't get the update.
+- Secret: mostly same idea with cm, but when mounted, they're stored in memory and distributed carefully by k8s.
+It's recommended to mount the secret as a volume because env vars may get exposed unexpectedly.
+There are many types of them, including `generic`, `tls`, and `docker-registry`.
+- Commands:
+  - `create cm <name> --from-literal=<key>=<val> from-file(=<custom_keyname>)=<file/dir>`: create ConfigMap with strings, files and directories
+  - `create secret <type> <name> --from-...`: create secret with specific type